sarahelsaig/DerelictCore.FractalGit/README.md

 ## Acknowledgements

-The software is made with the [Avalonia UI](https://avaloniaui.net/), the default color themes provided by the <https://theme.xaml.live/> site.
+The software is using [Avalonia UI](https://avaloniaui.net/), the default color themes provided by the <https://theme.xaml.live/> site.